openbmc/docs/designs/multihost-phosphor-buttons.md

 MaxPosition Value.

-This way when power and reset button press events are handled, the Host selector Position property is referred and based on the Position respective power events are called.
+This way when power and reset button press events are handled, the Host selector Position property is referenced and based on the Position respective power events are called.

 ## serial console MUX interface